paper-leaf/waldo/README.md

         global $waldo_styles;
         $waldo_styles = $waldo->waldoSavedStyles();
         ```
-    3. Before each background image instance where Waldo is to generate styles, get the Advanced Custom Field image object, and store to a variable.
+    3. Before each instance where Waldo is to generate background image styles, get the Advanced Custom Field image object, and store to a variable.
 Build styles and save to array by calling the function *waldoStylesArray()*.
-Pass in the ACF image object, a unique name (string) for this image section, the saved styles array, and a unique class name (string) for this section.
+Pass in the ACF image object, a unique name (string), the saved styles array, and a unique class name (string) for this section.
         ```php
         $image = get_field('acf_image_field_name');